-First Year (WEL 1000)

-- WEL 1001 The structure of modern literary Welsh. - WEL 1002 Elementary composition and translation. - WEL 1003 Introduction to modern Welsh literature: selections from a representative sample of twentieth century writers.

-Second Year (WEL 2000)

-WEL 2001 Composition, Translation and Spoken Welsh I (1)

-The course is designed to further the student's ability in literary Welsh and to introduce the spoken language.

-- WEL 2002 Introduction to Medieval Welsh Prose I (1)

-The study of an edited prose tale of the late medieval period.

-WEL 2003 Early Welsh Poetry I (1)

-Selection from various early poetic genres.

-WEL 2004 Introduction to the Literature of the Sixteenth to the Nineteenth Centuries (1)

-The course includes selections from early modern free verse and prose selections from various translations of the Bible literature

-WEL 2005 Modern Welsh Literature I (1)

-Representative samples from the leading exponents of present-day Welsh the period.

-WEL 2006 Medieval Breton: Structure and Texts I (1)

-The grammar of medieval Breton and selections from the prose and verse of

-WEL 2007 Welsh Linguistics I (1)

-An introduction to phonological and grammatical structure.

-WEL 2008 An Approved Author or Topic I (1)

-The guided study of an author or topic not on the syllabus, or a deeper study of a listed topic.
+FIRST YEA R (WEL 1000) WEL 1001 The structure of modern literary Welsh.
+WEL 1002 Elementary composition and translation.
+WEL 1003 Introduction to modern Welsh literature; selections from a representative sample of twentieth century writers.
+SECOND YI First Semeste ( = WEL 2001 Composition, Translation and Spoken Welsh $I(1)$ The course is designed to further the student's ability in literary Welsh and to introduce the spoken language.
+WEL 2002 Introduction to Medieval Welsh Prose $I(1)$ The study of an edited prose tale of the late medieval period.
+WEL 2003 Early Welsh Poetry $I(1)$ Selection from various early poetic genres.
+WEL 2004 Introduction to the Literature of the Sixteenth to the Nineteenth Centuries (1) The course includes selections from early modern free verse and prose selections from various translations of the Bible.
+WEL 2005 Modern Welsh Literature $I(I)$ Representative samples from the leading exponents of present-day Welsh literature.
+WEL 2006 Medieval Breton: Structure and Texts $I(1)$ The grammar of medieval Breton and selections from the prose and verse of the period.
+WEL 2007 Welsh Linguistics $I(I)$ An introduction to phonological and grammatical structure.
+WEL 2008 An Approved Author or Topic $I(1)$ The guided study of an author or topic not on the syllabus, or a deeper study of a listed topic.
 Students will submit an extended essay on the selected subject.

-WEL 2009 The History of Welsh Literature and Literary Criticism I (1)

-This course includes an assessment of the influence of the National Eisteddfod and other institutions on vernacular literature
+WEL 2009 The History of Welsh Literature and Literary Criticism I (1) This course includes an assessment of the influence of the National Eisteddfod and other institutions on vernacular literature.

+Secona Semes ner.
 WEL 2051 Composition, Translation and Spoken Welsh II (1) Further exercises in the various registers.

-WEL 2052 Medieval Prose II (1)

-Continuing study of a selected text.

-WEL 2053 Early Welsh Poetry II (1)

-WEL 2054 Welsh Metrics (1)

-The rules and development of 'cynghanedd' in Welsh strict metre poetry.

-WEL 2055 Selections from Modern Welsh Literature II (1)

-WEL 2056 Medieval Breton II (1)

-Further study of selections from the prose and poetry of the period.

-WEL 2057 Welsh Linguistics II (1)

-WEL 2058 An Approved Author or Topic II (1)
+WEL 2052 Medieval Prose II (1) Continuing study of a selected text.
+WEL 2053 Early Welsh Poetry II (1) A continuation of WEL 2003.
+WEL 2054 Welsh Metrics (1) The rules and development of 'cynghanedd' in Welsh strict metre poetry.
+WEL 2055 Selections from Modern Welsh Literature II (1) A continuation of WEL 2005.
+WEL 2056 Medieval Breton II $(1)$ Further study of selections from the prose and poetry of the period.
+WEL 2057 Welsh Linguistics II (1) A continuation of WEL 2007.
+WEL 2058 An Approved Author or Topic II (1) A continuation of WEL 2008.
 WEL 2059 The History of Welsh Literature and Literary Criticism II (1)

-A continuation of WEL 2009
+Notes for Second Year Students: